scaljeri/e2e-testing-in-action/README.md

 all this code.

 #### Demo Site
-The start the site you will need docker!
+To start the demo-site you will need docker!
 Docker is awesome and it only taks three commands to get our site up and running

     $> docker network create my-test-network
     $> docker run -d --network=my-test-network --name web dockercloud/hello-world